ismet55555/AWS_Solutions_Architect_Notes/README.md

 - Monitoring
 - Authorization and access control
 - Automatically protects the backend systems from DDoS attack
-- All of the APIs created with Amazon API Gateway expose HTTPS endpoints only.
+- All of the APIs created with Amazon API Gateway expose *HTTPS endpoints only*.
   - Amazon API Gateway does not support unencrypted (HTTP) endpoints.
   - By default, Amazon API Gateway assigns an internal domain to the API that automatically uses the Amazon API Gateway certificate.

 ---

-### Key Management Service (KMS)
+## Key Management Service (KMS)

-- Create and manage cryptographic keys
+- Create and manage cryptographic keys to encrypt data at rest
-- Validated under **FIPS 140-2**
+- Validated under **FIPS 140-2** - Can show proof of tempering
 - Integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs
 - Server-side encryption
   - Each object is encrypted with a unique key